 - Coast Mountain Veterinary Services is the local clinic and Twin Trees Veterinary Clinic is the emergency vet.

-- Many hotels don’t allow dogs to be left alone in rooms.
-Alpine Dogs and Whistler Dog Sitting both offer in-room pet sitting or adventure dog walks for those times when you can’t bring Fido with you.
+Going ziplining?
+Many hotels don’t allow dogs to be left alone in rooms, so if you’re heading out for a non-dog friendly activity, local services Alpine Dogs and Whistler Dog Sitting both offer adventure dog walks for those times when you can’t bring Fido with you.

 Being a mountain dog is a state of mind, Fido.
 We can’t wait to welcome you to dog-friendly Whistler!